Code-Institute-Submissions/life-expectancy-project/README.md

 ### How does it work

 The data for this site was stored in MongoDB.
 It uses Flask as a framework and is styled using CSS and Bootstrap.
-DC.js is then used to enable D3.js and Crossfilter.js to work together to manipulate the data and design graphics.
+DC.js is  used to enable D3.js and Crossfilter.js to work together to manipulate the data and design graphics.
 The tour is created using intro.js.

 ### Road Blocks